Caltech-IPAC/hiresprv/sphinx/index.rst

    4) Concatenate into an PRV timeseries.

 |
-We've provided a tutorial to walk you through the process for a typical dataset spanning several observing nights:
+We've provided a beta-release tutorial to walk you through the reduction process for a typical dataset spanning several observing nights.

+*WARNING: This tutorial is not part of the official v1.0 release.
+The code snippets presented within have not been tested.
+The project makes no guarantees the code within the tutorial will function exactly as presented.
+Use at your own risk.*
    * :ref:`data_reduction_overview`